easydataservices/db2-auth/docs/INSTALL.md

 # _AUTH Service installation instructions_

+# Overview

+## About
+This document describes how to build an AUTH Service environment.

+The AUTH Service consists of just 2 components:
+1. Db2 schema
+2. Java JAR file

+## Prerequisites
+The following prerequsites are not covered by this document:
+1. Db2 for LUW version 11.5 (or later)
+2. Apache Ant for building the JAR file

 # Db2 schema creation

 ## Database
 You will need a Db2 database connection to create the schema.
 If you have not created a database already, use the ``CREATE DATABASE`` command.
 For example, at its simplest:
 ``db2 create database MYDB``

+> Note: You must be logged in with a user that has either SYSADM or SYSCTRL authorities to execute the ``CREATE DATABASE`` command.
+For example, you could use the Db2 instance owner.

 Then connect to the database, e.g.: